huandney/Anki-Insert-Randomized-Lists/README.md

 <details>
   <summary><strong>Cards with FrontSide Field on the Back</strong></summary>

-For cards that have the `{{FrontSide}}` field, you don't need to add the entire script again.
-Simply insert the following metatag:
+For cards that use the FrontSide field on the back, you don't need to add the entire script again.
+Simply insert the following metatag before the `{{FrontSide}}` field:

 ```html
 <meta id="back">
 ```
-> This metatag ensures that the script correctly recognizes the back of the card and maintains the randomization order previously set on the front.
+> - This metatag ensures that the script correctly recognizes the back of the card and maintains the randomization order previously set on the front.
+> - Placing this metatag before the `{{FrontSide}}` field is crucial for proper functioning on AnkiDroid.
 </details>

 ## Add-on Configuration